 Vapor transport through diffusion can be a benefit or a detriment.
 In some circumstances, vapor diffusing into a wall assembly can condense and accumulate resulting in problems with material deterioration.
 On the other hand, vapor diffusion can also be used as a drying mechanism that will allow assemblies to dry to either the exterior or the interior or both.
 In general, the vapor control strategy used should maximize the drying potential of the assembly while minimizing the potential for wetting.
 With vapor diffusion being affected by both permeability of building components and temperature gradients across assemblies, the vapor control strategy is often related to, and integrated in, the insulation system design as well.
-For mixed-humid climates, walls are generally designed to dry to both the interior and the exterior (flow through assemblies) or, they are designed with insulating sheathing in order to control the temperature of the condensing surfaces.
-The thickness of the insulating sheathing is determined by calculation based on the severity of the climate.
+For hot humid climates such as this, the assemblies are in general designed to prevent hot humid exterior air from diffusing into the assemblies, while allowing the assemblies to dry to the interior.

-To control thermal transfer, the intention is to maximize the thermal insulating value of all 6 sides of the building enclosure to levels that are suited for the climate zone while not becoming cost prohibitive.
+To control thermal transfer, the intention is to maximizing the thermal insulating value of all 6 sides of the building enclosure to levels that are suited for the climate zone while not becoming cost prohibitive.
 The thermal transfer if primarily managed by the insulation type, thickness, and location; however other aspects such as framing design, and window U-value and Solar Heat Gain Coefficient (SHGC) are important as well.

 To keep the cost of the systems down, reducing material use in the assemblies and material waste on the project is important.
 This can be done by efficient layout of the house plan and efficient use of materials.
 Reducing material use must be done in such a way however so as not to affect the robustness or structural integrity of the building.
-Provisions to maintain adequate lateral load resistance must always be incorporated into the design.
+Provisions to maintain adequate wind and seismic resistance must always be incorporated into the design.